dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 check if we have an actor already for this machine if not, make one, along with the backchat session, and optionally the thread

+Backchat needs to intercept all prompts, and splice off anything that starts with backchat.
+Later this can be done with intelligence, but for now its just raw strings.
+Later can run whatever it passed on to as a fork that gets rolled back if backchat chooses, so it needs to pause before doing anything irreversible.

 Stories:
 engaging with a bot directly
 starting a new session with a bot